 \section{Details about Baselines}

 For MLP with uncertainty sampling, we use the same architecture as our classification subnetwork: two hidden layers, each with 100 neurons and ReLU activation, and two output neurons normalized with Softmax.
 We use batch size 32, and Adam optimizers.
-We search for learining rate from 0.001 to 0.009 with a step size 0.002; training epochs 25, 50, 75, 100.
-The best hyperparameters are 0.001 learning rate and 25 epochs.
+We search for learining rate from 0.0001 to 0.0009 with a step size 0.0002; training epochs 25, 50, 75, 100.
+The best hyperparameters are: 0.007 learning rate and 50 epochs for the APIGraph dataset, 0.001 learning rate and 25 epochs for the AndroZoo dataset.

-For SVM with uncertainty sample, we search for C from the set: 0.001, 0.01, 0.1, 1, 10, 100, 1000.
-The best C is 0.1.
+For SVM with uncertainty sampling, we search for C from the set: 0.001, 0.01, 0.1, 1, 10, 100, 1000.
+The best C is 0.1 for the APIGraph dataset and 0.01 for the AndroZoo dataset.
 For SVM with CADE OOD sample selection, we use the exact same setup described in the paper, including their model architecture and batch size, and we will adapt and improve their method in Section~\ref{sec:adapted-baseline-setup}.